Skip to main content

 How and when to put your baby in their crib

 When to start putting your baby to sleep in their crib is a personal decision.
-For many parents, that magic time is around 6 months old.
-Before that, it may be a good idea to get your little one used to the crib.
-Introducing a baby to the crib before you plan on doing it at night will make the transition easier.
-Here are some tips to help when you do decide it’s time for your baby to go night-night in their crib.
+For many parents, that magic time is around six months old.
+Before that, it’s a good idea to get your little one used to the crib.
+Introducing a baby to the crib before you plan on doing it at night makes the transition easier.
+These are some ways to make transitioning to the crib less stressful for baby and parents.

 Use the crib for naptime

-You can start the transition into their crib by using it during naptime.
+You can start the transition into the crib by using it during naptime.
 When it’s time for your baby’s nap, start by placing the baby in their crib.
-Slowly and gradually introducing your baby to their crib during naptime will help your little one get used to sleeping in it at night.
+Slowly and gradually introducing your baby to the crib during naptime helps your little one get used to sleeping in it at night.

 Your baby’s behavior will let you know when they are ready to go to sleep.
 Common sleepy symptoms include becoming fussy, yawning frequently, rubbing their eyes, or looking away.
 If you notice one or more of these behaviors, your baby is probably ready to go to sleep.

 Make sure you place your baby in their crib when they are sleepy but not actually asleep.
-If the baby wakes up during the night, comfort your baby by patting them, but don’t take your baby out of the crib because that will negatively impact their routine.
+If the baby wakes, comfort your baby by patting them, but don’t take your baby out of the crib because that will negatively impact their routine.

 Use technology for support